Infineon/arduino-core-psoc6/docs/arduino-deviations.rst

     void analogReference(uint8_t mode)

-Only the `DEFAULT` mode is supported and uses the internal reference voltage of the PSOC6 device, which is typically 3.3V.
+Only the `DEFAULT` mode is supported and uses the internal reference voltage of the PSOC™ 6 device, which is typically 3.3V.

 .. code-block:: cpp